rust-lang/book/second-edition/nostarch/chapter15.md

 overflows the stack.

 In this case, right after we create the reference cycle, the program ends.
 The consequences of this cycle aren’t very dire.
-If a more complex program allocates lots of memory in a cycle and holds onto it for a long time, the program would use more memory than it needs and might overwhelm the system, causing it to run out of available memory.
+However, if a more complex program allocated lots of memory in a cycle and held onto it for a long time, the program would use more memory than it needed and might overwhelm the system, causing it to run out of available memory.

 Creating reference cycles is not easily done, but it’s not impossible either.